 Some people oppose dams because they change the flow of rivers and affect the migrating patterns of fish and other species, but aren’t they also a great renewable energy source?

-Hydroelectric dams are among the greenest and most affordable electricity sources in the world — and by far the most widely used renewable energy sources — but they also take an environmental toll in the form of compromised landscapes, ecosystems and fisheries.
+Hydroelectric dams are among the greenest and most affordable sources of electricity in the world.
+Hydropower is one of the most efficient and widely used renewable energy sources but takes an environmental toll in the form of compromised landscapes, ecosystems and fisheries.

 “There’s no one solution to the energy crisis, but hydropower is clearly part of the solution and represents a major opportunity to create more clean energy jobs,” U.S. Secretary of Energy Steven Chu told reporters last year.
 “Investing in our existing hydropower infrastructure will strengthen our economy, reduce pollution and help us toward energy independence.”
 (E/The Environmental Magazine)